-My darlings, after receiving a few emails asking me about this, I wanted to give you a glimpse into why I am the woman I am today.
+My darling, after receiving a few emails asking me about how to have a positive life after 50+, I wanted to give you a glimpse into why I am the woman I am today.
 I want to tell my story because writing about my life with openness may inspire you to open windows into your past too.

 If you decide to do some soul searching, I highly recommend using my method.
 Begin with your childhood.
 If you had a few unpleasant experiences in your formative years that continue to bother you, I am going to pass the tools onto you that will allow you to say goodbye to your unhappy feelings and usher in positivity.

 About five years into my journaling, I experienced a revelation.
 I realized every negative experience I encountered had the potential to turn positive if I could reexamine the experience in a new light.
 This is known as positive psychology.

 Many psychologists specialize in this practice; however, I had no idea that this field even existed.
 It turns out, I accidentally became my own positive physiologist!
 And you can become your own too.